 Finally, add warmth with lots of cozy throws, snuggly pillows in oversized buffalo plaid or sweater knits, and luxe window treatments to keep January’s cold at bay – at least visually.

 To inspire you, I’ve included some Winter Wonderland inspiration.
 Let’s keep that holiday feeling alive – all the way through January!

 Thanks so much for visiting!
 While you are here, please take some time to enter our new style giveaways.
 And, if you liked this Winter Wonderland Post-Christmas Decorating Scheme post, please visit Holiday Style for even more inspiration.

 DO YOU NEED A PRODUCT REVIEW?
 WANT TO CREATE A GIVEAWAY OF YOUR PRODUCTS?
-If you have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotional event, please contact us.
+Please contact us.